 The President’s Malaria Initiative and Other U.S. Government Global Malaria Efforts

-- While gains have been made over the past two decades in increasing access to malaria prevention and treatment, many challenges (including drug and insecticide resistance) continue to complicate malaria control efforts in hard-hit areas, resulting in stalled progress in many countries.
-In a promising development, the first malaria vaccine was recently recommended by the World Health Organization (WHO) for widespread use in young children.
+- While gains have been made over the past two decades in increasing access to malaria prevention and treatment, many challenges (including drug and insecticide resistance) continue to complicate malaria control efforts in hard-hit areas.
+In a promising development in late 2021, the first malaria vaccine was recommended by the World Health Organization (WHO) for widespread use in young children.

 - The U.S. government (U.S.) has been involved in global malaria activities since the 1950s and, today, is the largest donor government to global malaria efforts.